Freedom-Y/Freedom-Y/README.md

 ## Hi there 👋

+### **About Me**

 I am interested in robotics, UAV control, reinforcement learning, and simulation-based autonomous navigation.

 - 🔭 Currently working on UAV agile navigation and Isaac Lab simulation
 - 🌱 Learning reinforcement learning, PX4 control, and sim-to-real deployment